-In 2009 Bronagh moved from Brazil to her husband’s seaside town in Sicily where they relaunched the family restaurant, located in the old Spanish quarter.
-Renaming it Pachamama after the Andean Mother goddess, and including Tapas and Paella on the menu, it had a distinctly Hispanic flavour.
+In 2009 Slevin moved from Brazil to her husband’s seaside town in Sicily where they relaunched the family restaurant, located in the old Spanish quarter.
+Renaming it Pachamama after the Andean Mother goddess, and including Tapas and Paella on the menu gave it a distinctly Hispanic flavour.

 Locals called it “Bacia-mama” after the old mafia greeting baciamo le mani and perused the new menu with suspicion, much of which was directed at her – what could a foreigner possibly know about good Sicilian food?
 And where was she from anyway – was she the Brazilian wife rescued from the Amazon or was she really Spanish?